 “This is so wonderful that I’m worried the other shoe is going to drop.”

-Then, maddeningly (in spite of what would actually lead to a happy life for all involved)—the emotionally damaged person either pulls away, cheats or does something shitty like break up with you by explaining how they:
+Then, maddeningly (in spite of what would actually lead to a happy life for all involved)—the emotionally damaged person either pulls away, cheats, or does something shitty like a break up with you by explaining how they:

 “Can’t feel love”

 And/or my favorite: